kidzik/event-detector/README.md

 # event-detector

 This software annotates `.c3d` gait trajectories with Heel-Strike and Foot-Off events.
 It uses neural networks (more precisely Long Short Term Memory networks) through `keras` and `tensorflow` packages.
-The model is trained on the data from Gillette Children's Specialty Healthcare.

 ## Requirements